christian-monch/dump-things-server/README.md

 #### Restrictions

-The current implementation has the following restrictions:
+The current implementation has the following restriction:

 - does not yet support any other data format than `yaml`
-- does not yet find subclasses of a searched class

 ### Acknowledgements